The first rendezvous was in 1825, when William Ashley brought supplies to the trappers who gathered at Henry's Fork of

 These pictures and the ones below are from the Eastern Primitive, which was held that year at Muddy Run, Pennsylvania.
-Right, the Three Arts!
+The Three Arts!

-The archery walk was tough!
-Our camp, right.
+Right, the archery walk was tough!
+Our camp, below.
 The highlanders were there to toss the caber, haggis, and other stuff!
 The younger rendezvousers had a great time, too!
 The sun sets on Surry camp, above and below.
 Right, a trio of tipis, Eagle Creek, WA

 Our camp, Belle Grove, VA